reald/nc220/firmware/IMAGELAYOUT.md

 ## Flashing modified images

 It should be possible to flash your own firmware.
 But be careful when doing so.
-There seems to be no way to access the bootloader without destroying the case.
+There seems to be no way to access the bootloader yet.
 Your device may be bricked forever!

 Some oberservations so far:

 - Camera checks for file suffix .bin
 - Firmware Name and Timestamp seem not to be checked by the camera before flashing

+Can somebody open the camera case safely?

 # TP-Link NC200 Firmware Image Layout